 - A notification card (Appendix K) is placed in letter boxes for unscheduled works and removals.
-It is issued by the persons completing the works (internal staff or contractors). - Every household within each upcoming zone is to be letter dropped by the current contractor notifying the residents of the upcoming pruning.
-(Appendix L) This gives the ability to provide weekly updates and maps of the areas currently being worked in. - Regular monthly posts through Councils social media forums Facebook Twitter, will inform the public of the location of proactive tree pruning within the municipality.
-Refer Appendix O

-The use of social media to inform the public regarding upcoming Electric Line Clearance works is in line with the Council Communication engagement policy.
-Refer Appendix Q

-• The pruning schedule is available on Council's website knox.vic.gov.au/
+It is issued by the persons completing the works (internal staff or contractors). - Regular monthly posts through Councils social media forums Facebook & Twitter, will inform the public of the location of proactive tree pruning within the municipality.
+Refer Appendix O - The use of social media to inform the public regarding upcoming Electric Line Clearance works is in line with the Council Communication engagement policy.
+Refer Appendix Q - The pruning schedule is available on Council's website knox.vic.gov.au/